wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

     may be possible that they are still associated to resources that were migrated to different tenants.
 When this happens, you need to fix them manually and to make sure to remove the affected resources or to recreate them in the right tenants.
-Even if they still work, these configurations are invalid and can be removed automatically in future upgrades.
+Even if they still work, these configurations are invalid and shall be removed automatically in future upgrades.
 Therefore, you should review the following resources:

       * call permissions